prayagupa/scala-rest-frameworks/README.md

 [blaze](https://github.com/http4s/blaze) - _blaze is a scala library for building async pipelines, with a focus on network IO_

+netty support is coming on as well - https://github.com/http4s/http4s/pull/1831/

 <h4>3) REST API definition/ Routes</h4>

 - provides dsl for routes `Http4sDsl`.